 Verdict: Aston Villa 0 QPR 1 (DT)

 In-form Liverpool travel to the south coast on the back of a four-match winning run (following a run of just one win in five) and knowing that they must surely take three more points from St Mary's to keep their slender Champions League hopes alive.
 But despite their recent upturn in form, the Reds still boast only four away wins in the league this term and St Mary's has been a tricky place for the top sides to go.
 Manchester City were beaten last month, while Everton and Arsenal managed only draws.
 Manchester United needed two late, late goals from Robin van Persie to prevail 3-2 and Spurs were forced to hang on for a 2-1 win after easing into a 2-0 advantage in the first half.
-While the Saints may not have quite enough to beat a Liverpool side now full of confidence after beating Spurs to record a first win against top-four opposition this term, they can expect to take something from the game and the draw looks reasonable business.
+While the Saints may not have quite enough to beat a Liverpool side now full of confidence after beating Spurs to record a first win against top-four opposition this term, they can expect to take something from the game and the draw looks reasonable business at Pinnacle's 31/11.
 Southampton have drawn four of their last eight and seven of their last 13.